Ultra-fast 3D Lithography equipment for production on substrate formats up to 4" (6” in customized equipment).

 World’s first modular 3D lithography system which satisfies academic needs and industrial requirements.
 LithoProf3D®-GSII supports component fabrication as well as master fabrication (creation of masters for replication technologies in series manufacturing).

 - Ultra-fast 3D Lithography equipment for production on substrate formats up to 4".

 - Prints on substrates of various shape or kind with a large build volume, enabling on-device printing.

 - 5-axes system for position-synchronized movements that enable stitching-free processing.

 - Tunable dimensionality of structures from 1D via 2D and 2.5D to real 3D structure fabrication.

 - Ultra-fast fabrication with tunable resolution down to sub-µm.

-- Works with all photoresists, photostructurable glasses.
+- Works with many photoresists, photostructurable glasses.